This post is our guide to the best things to do at night in Los Angeles at night, updated for 2023.

 While there, why not visit Pacific Park, a family amusement park, which is open as late as 12:30 am on most nights (check their website to confirm hours for the night you want to go).

-You will also see street performers all year, and in summers there is a free music series, Twilight at the Pier.
+You will also see street performers all year, and in summer there is a free music series, Twilight at the Pier.

 Our guide to visiting Santa Monica (and Venice Beach) has even more information on what to do in Santa Monica.